 If you’ve never experienced cannabis-induced anxiety or paranoia, consider yourself lucky.
 For those that have experienced the mind-numbing effects, know that changing the strain or frequency of smoking can greatly impact the chances of anxiety or paranoia occurring again.

+Different ways of consuming, like smoking, dabbing or vaping with the Mighty Vaporizer, may affect your high as well.
 Try to calm yourself and quiet your mind before using cannabis to reduce the chances of experiencing any negative side effects.

 Now science is backing what some patients have known for years— cannabis can effectively treat arthritis.

 Everything you need to know about the uses, effects, and origins of these different strains.

 With hundreds of new cannabis strains being created every year, it can be challenging to figure out which one best fits your needs.